shriram/silk-sheets/README.md

 2. Select Product → Archive
 3. Click "Distribute App"
 4. Choose "Copy App"
-5. Save the exported app to the `TaskEditor/` folder
+5. Save the exported app as `TaskEditor.app` in the root `silk-sheets/` folder
-6. The app is now ready to distribute to non-technical users
+6. The entire folder can now be distributed - the app finds its data at runtime using bundle-relative paths

 ## Design Principles